Low vs high-fidelity prototypes: a complete breakdown

 There is some sparing use of color just to highlight basic functionality, such as the menu option selected, the completeness of the user profile, the number of connections online and so forth.
 The rest of it is featured in grey-scale so that you can forget the details and just focus on the main functionality the product will have.

-Low fidelity prototypes can sometimes be used to focus on certain core features in slightly more detail, while leaving the rest in mere grey-scale or black and white, while using simple placeholders, element outlines and Lorem Ipsum.
+Low-fidelity prototypes can sometimes be used to focus on certain core features in slightly more detail, while leaving the rest in mere grey-scale or black and white, while using simple placeholders, element outlines and Lorem Ipsum.

 low fidelity business map prototype example